Patriots tight end Rob Gronkowski announces retirement

-BOSTON — Patriots tight end Rob Gronkowski says he is retiring from the NFL after nine seasons.
+The New England Patriots’ fun-loving, touchdown-spiking tight end announced Sunday that he is retiring from the NFL after nine mostly dominant, Super Bowl-filled seasons.

-Gronkowski announced his decision via a post on Instagram Sunday, saying that a few months shy of his 30th birthday “it’s time to move forward and move forward with a big smile.”
+The four-time All-Pro posted his decision on Instagram , saying that a few months shy of his 30th birthday “it’s time to move forward and move forward with a big smile.”

 “It all started at 20 years old on stage at the NFL draft when my dream came true, and now here I am about to turn 30 in a few months with a decision I feel is the biggest of my life so far,” Gronkowski wrote in his post.
 “I will be retiring from the game of football today.”

-The tight end, who turns 30 in May, leaves as a three-time Super Bowl champion who has established himself as one of the most dominant players at his position.
+The playmaking tight end, who turns 30 in May, leaves as a three-time Super Bowl champion who established himself as one of the most dominant players at his position and one of Tom Brady’s favorite targets.
+His personality — on and off the field — was as big as his biceps, and he always seemed to be the life of the party.

+“In the nine years that I have known Rob Gronkowski, I have never known him to have a bad day,” Patriots owner Robert Kraft said in a statement.
+“He always has a youthful exuberance about him and is a joy to be around.

-But he has been dogged in recent seasons by back, knee, ankle and arm injuries that have limited his ability to stay on the field.
+But Gronkowski has been dogged in recent seasons by back, knee, ankle and arm injuries that have limited his ability to stay on the field.

 It led him to hint at retirement following New England’s Super Bowl loss to the Philadelphia Eagles to end the 2017 season and again last month after the Patriots’ Super Bowl win over the Los Angeles Rams.

-In his Instagram post, Gronkowski thanked the Patriots organization and its fans for their support during his nine NFL seasons.
+In his Instagram post, Gronkowski thanked the Patriots organization, coach Bill Belichick and New England’s fans for their support during his nine NFL seasons.

 “Thank you for everyone accepting who I am and the dedication I have put into my work to be the best player I could be,” Gronkowski wrote.

-Gronkowski was one of Patriots quarterback Tom Brady’s favorite targets since being drafted in the second round of the 2010 draft.
+“The other goat,” Edelman posted on his Instagram page, also referring to Brady.

+Though he won’t have the longevity of some of his contemporaries at tight end, Gronkowski is expected to get strong consideration for the Pro Football Hall of Fame when eligible.

-He had his fourth career 1,000-yard receiving season in 2017 and was an All-Pro for the third time that season.
+Gronkowski, a second-round pick in the 2010 draft, had his fourth career 1,000-yard receiving season in 2017 and was an All-Pro for the fourth time that season.

 But at times he looked like a shell of himself during the Patriots’ Super Bowl run this past season.
 Gronkowski finished the 2018 regular season with just 47 catches for 682 yards and three touchdowns.